 In January 2023 the Council approved the Business Case and Delivery Strategy for Elm Grove including the Council’s strategy for assembling the land for redevelopment through ongoing negotiation with residents, in the shadow of a Compulsory Purchase Order (CPO), and through the use of Ground 10 powers of possession (CDB.7 and CDB.8).
 In February 2024, residents were informed that the Council had given its authority to make a CPO at a meeting of the Strategy and Resources Committee, and the Order was made in March 2024 (CDB.12).
 Around the same time an updated Equality Impact Assessment was prepared (January 2024) (CDA.5) in accordance with the public sector equality duty under the Equalities Act (2010) for the Council to have due regard to: (i) Eliminate discrimination, harassment and victimisation and any other conduct prohibited under the Act (ii) Advance equality of opportunity between people who share those protected characteristics and people who do not and (iii) Foster good relations between people who share those characteristics and people who do not.

-In April 2024, residents were informed that the Council was preparing for the next stage in the project and would be commencing the full decant of Elm Grove.
-All of the remaining tenants still living on the estate at that time were then contacted and individual discussions held with them to confirm whether they wanted to move temporarily, in order to return back to a new home in the future, or whether they would prefer to move away permanently.
+In April 2024, residents were informed that the Council was preparing for the next stage in the project.
+All of the remaining tenants still living on the estate at that time were then contacted and individual discussions held with them to address any issues they had and to confirm their rehousing choices, including whether they wanted to move temporarily, in order to return back to a new home in the future, or whether they would prefer to move away permanently.

 Residents were also supported in completing their housing register applications to specify their preferred areas of choice and the type and size of accommodation they required, so that they could bid for a suitable home.
 Tenants that were unable to use the systems were supported in their search and manually matched to accommodation that met their needs.

-In August 2024, the tenants that had not yet moved were written to, to inform them that the Council was taking further steps in preparation for the redevelopment of the site.
+In August 2024, the tenants that had not yet moved were written to, to inform them that the Council was taking further steps in preparation for the redevelopment of the site and the need to rehouse all the remaining residents on the Estate, with redevelopment to commence in the spring of 2025.
 Residents were asked to reconfirm their housing requirements, so that the information could be used to identify a suitable replacement home for them.
 Residents were also advised that if they had not found a suitable property by October then their housing application would be placed on ‘Auto Bid’, meaning they would all be matched automatically to accommodation based on the information contained within their housing application.
 This would also help to reduce the time required to identify alternative accommodation through an automated process.

 The secure tenants and eligible non-secure tenants that have been moved under the regeneration proposal have all benefited from the commitments and extra support offered to them under the Landlord Offer, including:

-One to one meetings to explain the process of moving home together with the range of rehousing options, practical support and financial assistants they will receive;
+One to one meetings to explain the process of moving home together with the range of rehousing options, practical support and financial assistants they will receive, as well as listening to and addressing any concerns or additional requirements residents had;

 Help with identifying suitable accommodation that meets residents’ needs, whilst being flexible on the number of properties residents are able to refuse;